nicolastoews/Django-project/README.md

 ## Django-project for CoderHouse

+Uses VENV, requirements on the requirements.txt

-DO NOT PULL REQUEST THE BRANCH.
+#DO NOT PR THE BRANCH.

+MASTER = Example gave by the professor, typed by me.
+MVT+TOEWS branch = Exercise to be delivered, modified from MASTER.